Back to projects pageBack to Projects

 Sketches to Wireframes

-Creating initial sketches of the various screens and screen states simplified the wireframing process.
+Creating initial sketches of the various screens and screen states simplified the wireframing process, since the basic designs for each step were already in place.

 Sketches depicting basic screen designs and notes